larrywright/larrywright.me/content/post/a-collection-of-links-on-github-actions.md

 ### &raquo; [Awesome Actions](https://github.com/sdras/awesome-actions)

-This is a great collection of resources from [Sarah Drasner](https://twitter.com/sarah_edo).
+This is a great collection of resources, also from [Sarah Drasner](https://twitter.com/sarah_edo).
 Links to cool actions, as well as lots of links to documentation and other resources.